Nel4Nelson/nel4nelson/README.md

 <p align="left"> <a href="https://twitter.com/nel4nelson" target="blank"><img src="https://img.shields.io/twitter/follow/nel4nelson?logo=twitter&style=for-the-badge" alt="nel4nelson" /></a> </p>

-- 🔭 I’m currently working on [Comprehensive course on git and github](Coming soon!)
+- 🔭 I’m currently working on Comprehensive course on git and github (Coming soon!)

 - 🌱 I’m currently learning **Git and Github, Javascript, React, Html5 & Css3**

-- 👯 I’m looking to collaborate on [an Open source project](Coming soon!)
+- 👯 I’m looking to collaborate on an Open source project (Coming soon!)

-- 🤝 I’m looking for help with [Customizing you github Readme](Reach out to me)
+- 🤝 I’m looking for help with Customizing you github Readme (Reach out to me)

-- 👨‍💻 All of my projects are available at [Coming Soon!!!](Coming Soon!!!)
+- 👨‍💻 All of my projects are available at github account.

 - 📝 I regularly write articles on [Getting started on your tech journey, Git and Github, JavaScript and Building a tech community.](Getting started on your tech journey, Git and Github, JavaScript and Building a tech community.)